Transport

 - The server acts as the WebSocket server.

-- Messages MUST be sent as WebSocket text frames.
+- Messages are sent as WebSocket text frames.

 - Each text frame contains exactly one complete JSON-RPC message.